chipmunk-project/chipmunk/README.md

 site-packages directory.

 1. Make changes to python code
-2. Consider implementing tests and run tests `python -m unittest`
+2. Consider implementing tests and run tests `python3 -m unittest`
 3. Run your desired binary like `python chipc/chipmunk.py ...`

 This way you don't have to keep installing and uninstalling whenever you make a change and test.
-However, still you have to run via `python chipc/chipmunk.py` instead of using the installed binary.
+However, still you have to run via `python3 chipc/chipmunk.py` instead of using the installed binary.

 Also consider using [venv](https://docs.python.org/3/library/venv.html),